Skip to main content

 The campaign targets schools, colleges and parents with resources to raise awareness before a young person gets recruited.

-Stephen also recommends firms explore ongoing education through webinars, toolkits, and internal fraud training for staff.
+Firms can also explore ongoing education through webinars, toolkits, and internal fraud training for staff.

 In regulated sectors, duty of care extends beyond compliance - it includes customer understanding and enablement.